-Rovers are the senior branch of Baden-Powell Scouting, intended for men and women over the age of 17 who wish to remain uniformed members of a section.
-As Robert Baden-Powell originally intended, there is no upper age limit.
+Rovers are the senior branch of Outdoor Service Guides, intended for adults (18+) of all genders.
+There is no upper age limit.
 Rovers are organized into self-governing Crews as part of an overall Scout Group.
 The Rover motto is simply “Service,” and it is put into practice both in the Group and the community.
-All BPSA section leaders are required to be registered as Rovers to provide them with a more solid background in Scouting.
+All OSG section leaders are required to be registered as Rovers to provide them with a more solid background in Scouting.

 - Hat: Olive or Brown Campaign style (Brown preferred), flat-brim, four-dent hat with leather band on the crown.
 A green beret is also permitted with appropriate metal pin or patch on front.

 - Shirt: Dark (forest or spruce) short sleeve (OSG-US lists long sleeve, we have adapted to short-sleeve for the climate) Safari/Bush-style shirt with two front pockets (flap w/ buttons) and shoulder epaulets.
 For our Rover Crew, we have standardized on Propper Brand Tactical Dress Shirts.

 - Pants: Blue, khaki, olive, or gray in color and of a comfortable outdoor/cargo style.

 - Necker: 36″ square neckerchief of the group’s colors, worn with a ring or slide (“woggle”) at the throat.

 - Socks: Knee length, worn turned down at the knee with red tabbed garter (once knighted) showing on outside with shorts, of approved color: dark blue, khaki, green, or gray.

 - Shoes: brown or black (Troop Choice)

 For badge placement, please reference the BPSA Quick Uniform Reference .

 - Rover Handbook – OSG developed guide for Rover Scouts